Pennsylvania teacher certification candidates are required to take two sets of examinations:

 Information and registration information about these tests, including information about test content and practice tests can be found on the website for the test (see links at left).
 Test-takers with disabilities will find a link with information about requesting accommodations for the exams.

-- The basic assessment should be met no later than the summer after the first year of college.
+- The basic skills test should be met no later than the summer after the first year of college.

 Content Knowledge Exams (including PECT and PRAXIS II)